 Sharing the stories of Madison's history, and explaining the value and benefits of historic preservation, can foster better understanding and support for preservation programs.
 Interactive online tools, curriculum engagement, and resources for property owners are a few ways people can learn about the general benefits to detailed buildings techniques.
 Education should be geared towards all ages and all aspects of development, from property owners to project reviewers.
 Building on the variety of existing tours and recognition programs, a more robust website, expanded media resources, and additional training opportunities can enhance the knowledge and demand for historic preservation.
+Objectives and strategies to support this goal are listed below and also included in the implementation chart in Chapter 4.

-OBJECTIVE 6A: EDUCATE VISITORS AND RESIDENTS OF ALL AGES ABOUT MADISON'S HISTORY.
+OBJECTIVE 6a: EDUCATE VISITORS AND RESIDENTS OF ALL AGES ABOUT MADISON'S HISTORY.

-6A-i.
+6a-i.
 Create interactive websites, online articles, exhibits, and tours on the benefits of preservation.

-Develop digital and hardcopy resources with historic data, facts, and local success stories that can be circulated with tourism materials, local school programs, and at major public venues throughout the City.
+Develop digital and hardcopy resources with historic data, facts, and local success stories that can be circulated with tourism materials, local school programs, and at major public venues throughout Madison.
 Include materials to reach the widest range of users in languages and abilities.

-6A-ii.
-Digitize and create a website for the City's historical collection, including local historic district and landmark applications and National Register of Historic Places nominations.
+6a-ii.
+Digitize and create a website for the city's historical collection, including local historic district and landmark applications and National Register of Historic Places nominations.